AIDC-AI/Marco-o1/src/README.md

 ## description

 We are now open-sourcing our tree search framework.Its main features are as follows:
+1. It can generate serval chain for a given question.
-1. When find wrong answer, we rollback to latest node, add a new node to hint model to generate a new answer.
+2. When find wrong answer, we will rollback to latest node, add a new node to hint model to generate a new answer.
 We call it reflection time.
-2. Multi-model double check.
+3. Multi-model double check.
 Inspired by pair programming, we use two models to generate data, and another model to generate some node, such as double check, to prevent thinking dependency.
-3. We define some node as mcts action.
+4. We define some node as mcts action.
+5. We opensource a data annotation tool to filter the data.

 <img src="/assets/cot_in_code.jpg"/>

 ### 1. reflection time

-When we find a wrong answer, we can rollback to the latest node, add a new node to hint model to generate a new answer.
+When we find a wrong answer, we will rollback to the latest node（if set `use_for_wrong_answer`), add a new node to hint model to generate a new answer.

 As shown in the figure, we rollback to latest node(`thinking` in the figure), and add a new node `Reflection` to hint model to generate a new answer.